wikimedia/mediawiki-extensions-Cognate/README.md

 This extension can be used along side the [InterwikiSorting extension](https://www.mediawiki.org/wiki/Extension:InterwikiSorting) to sort the interwiki links that are displayed.

+### Assumptions

+ - Sites should have the same interwiki structure for language links.

 ## Installation

 ### Requirements
 PHP 5.5 64bit